dandevri/website/posts/guides/public-speaking.md

 ### Reasons for speaking

 You probably have a love of sharing knowledge and speaking is one of the best ways to do that.
+You believe in something and want others to share that feeling.

 When I started teaching I did a ton of free speaking at local meet-ups and guest lectures and companies.
 Creating and giving a talk is a massive commitment and time investment.
 Not to mention the research, content preparation and traveling time.
 That's why I have become quite picky on which events I speak at.

 * You want to explain a technical topic in an easier manner to a wide audience.
 Take something complicated and try to make it as simple as possible.
+The best way to learn is to teach it to other people.
 * Pitch new ideas to your audience.
-They audience will take the idea and adopt it.
+They audience will take the idea and adopt it and share it with other people that have similar interests.
 * Tell a story, probably a personal story with a case study.
 Talk about how you struggled with something and figured it out.
+It will help people learning the same topic.
 * You'll learn a ton of new skills while watching other talks, traveling to places, build your network, meet people in the industry that you respect and meet friends you only know trough the internet.

 The flip side of the coin: